 Slow and Hazardous Movements

-There is a minimal window of opportunity in which you can safely transition into the defensive posture.
+There is a minimal window of opportunity to transition into the defensive posture safely.
 Therefore, you have a limited time to escape the bottom mount before you feel the pressure of your opponent locking himself into his superior position.

 So take the right moves at the right time between the transition of your opponent.
 For example, you can react explosively before the opponent gets the full mount by pushing him and moving to a seated position or recovering the guard.